Health Informatics with Data Science MSc

 This exciting course provides superb training for:

-- graduates looking for an opportunity to specialise in health informatics or health data science
+- Graduates looking to specialise in health informatics or health data science.

-Past students have gone on to successful careers in health management, analytics or informatics, with some founding their own businesses in digital health and others continuing their studies with a research degree.
+Our graduates have gone on to have successful cross-industry careers in health management, analytics or informatics, with some founding businesses in digital health and others pursuing research degrees.
 Our graduates are employed in a wide range of roles at various levels of seniority, in health, industry, government and NGOs.